Baltimore City Youth Data Scorecard

 Scorecard Key Findings by Indicator Group

-• After a large increase in 2020, Infant Mortality in Baltimore City decreased in 2021 to the lowest level seen since we started collecting data, with a 18.5% decrease for Black (Non-Hispanic) infants from 2020 to 2021.
+• After a sharp increase in 2020, Infant Mortality in Baltimore City in 2021 and 2022 is at the lowest rate seen in over a decade.

 • Black (Non-Hispanic) infants are over twice as likely to be born with a Low Birth Weight than White (Non-Hispanic) infants.
-Low Birth Weight has remained steady over the past several years in Baltimore City.
+The Low Birth Weight rate in Baltimore City in 2022 is the highest seen in over a decade.

-• While the Maternal Mortality Rate in Maryland has decreased in the past decade, the gap in Maternal Mortality Rate between Black (Non-Hispanic) mothers and White (Non-Hispanic) mothers has increased.
+• The Maternal Mortality Rate in Maryland has decreased in the past decade, and the gap in Maternal Mortality Rate between Black (Non-Hispanic) mothers and White (Non-Hispanic) mothers has decreased.

 Click here to learn more about indicators for Babies Born Healthy.

-• In 2023, White students were 68% more likely to score “Demonstrating Readiness” on the KRA compared to Black/African American students.
-In the same year, White students were three times more likely to score “Demonstrating Readiness” on the KRA compared to Hispanic/Latino students.
+• In 2024, White students were 72% more likely to score “Demonstrating Readiness” on the KRA compared to Black/African American students.
+In the same year, White students were almost three times more likely to score “Demonstrating Readiness” on the KRA compared to Hispanic/Latino students.

 Click here to learn more about the Kindergarten Readiness Assessment.